onyeka-hub/Project-27/README.md

 For business applications, you can choose to package your applications in helm and simply patch the values files with kustomize as well.
 But you might also just use helm only for applications you wish to download from the public, and use kustomize directly for business applications.

-### Integrate the tooling app with Amazon Aurora for Dev, SIT, and PROD environments
+## Integrate the tooling app with Amazon Aurora for Dev, SIT, and PROD environments

 1. Configure Terraform to deploy an aurora instance
 2. Use the tooling.sql script to load the database schema
-3. Configure environment variables for database connectivity in the deployment file and patch the each environment for the appropriate values
+3. Configure environment variables for database connectivity in the deployment file and patch each environment for the appropriate values

 ### Integrate Vault with Kubernetes

-Before we integrate Vault with our Kubernetes cluster, we will have will be using Helm and Kustomize to for the installation.
+Before we integrate Vault with our Kubernetes cluster, we will be using Helm and Kustomize for the installation.
 The **vault helm chart** is the recommended way to install vault in a kubernetes cluster and configure it.
 In this project we will configure Vault to use **High Availability Mode with Integrated storage (Raft)**, This is recommended for production-ready deployment.
 This installs a StatefulSet of Vault server Pods with either Integrated Storage, or a Consul storage backend.
 The Vault Helm chart, however, can also configure Vault to run in standalone mode, or dev.

 Create the folder structure as below:
 ```